Hawaii Salesperson Pre-Licensing How to Become a HI Real Estate Agent

 Choose a sponsoring broker.

-As you go through the licensing process and become a new agent, you’ll need to be sponsored by a licensed Hawaii real estate broker.
-Picking the right broker to work with you is a key success factor to building your new career.
+To be licensed on active status, you must be employed or associated with a current and active Hawaii real estate brokerage firm or sole proprietor.
+Picking the right broker to work with is a key factor towards success as you build your new career.
 Here are some questions to consider when looking for a sponsoring broker:

 - What is their reputation, both locally and nationally?